-As of June 30, 2022 and December 31, 2021, there were 7,000,000 shares of Class A common stock held by Fortress.
+As of March 31, 2023 and December 31, 2022, there were 700,000 shares of Class A common stock held by Fortress.
 The holders of common stock are entitled to one vote per share of common stock held.
-The Class A common stockholders are entitled to a number of votes per share equal to 1.1 times a fraction, the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock.
-Accordingly, the holder of shares of Class A common stock will be able to control or significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
+The Class A common stockholders are entitled to a number of votes per share equal to 1.1 times a fraction, the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock will be able to control or significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
 Each share of Class A common stock is convertible, at the option of the holder thereof, into one (1) fully paid and non-assessable share of common stock subject to adjustment for stock splits and combinations.

-In November 2020, the Company filed a shelf registration statement on Form S-3 (the "S-3"), which was declared effective in December 2020.
-Under the S-3, the Company may sell up to a total of \$100 million of its securities.
-In connection with the S-3, the Company entered into an ATM with Cantor Fitzgerald & Co., Ladenburg Thalmann & Co.
+In November 2020, the Company filed a shelf registration statement on Form S-3 (the "November 2020 Form S-3"), which was declared effective in December 2020 (File No. 333-251005).
+Under the November 2020 Form S-3, the Company may sell up to a total of \$100 million of its securities.
+In connection with the November 2020 Form S-3, the Company entered into an ATM with Cantor Fitzgerald & Co., Ladenburg Thalmann & Co.
 Inc. and H.C.
 Wainwright & Co., LLC (each an "Agent" and collectively, the "Agents") relating to the sale of shares of common stock.
 Under the ATM, the Company pays the Agents a commission rate of up to 3.0% of the gross proceeds from the sale of any shares of common stock.